Toronto Women's Bookstore: History

 Although the bookstore had long served as a source of course books for University of Toronto classes requiring special or hard to find texts, its market was substantially strengthened during the 2000 worker's strike at the University of Toronto bookstore, when many professors withdrew their required textbooks from the university's bookstore as a show of solidarity with the strikers, preferring to have them retailed through the Toronto Women's Bookstore.
 At the conclusion of the strike, many of those professors did not resume offering their course texts at the university's bookstore.

-The rise in sale of eBooks, online book retailers, and the 2008–2012 global recession lead to the closure of the bookstore, planned for 30 November 2012.
+The rise in sale of eBooks, online book retailers, and the Great Recession led to the closure of the bookstore on 30 November 2012.

 Operations

 Located near the University of Toronto, the bookstore stocked the texts used in many anthropology, sociology and women's history courses offered at the university.
 The reliable business of students in these courses amounted to roughly two thirds of the bookstore's total sales.

 In addition to book sales, the store hosted book clubs, book launches and author signings.
 It also ran courses on a variety of subjects of interest to women, including knitting, writing, and explorations of bisexuality.